Coffee with Milk and Sugar (1 Coffee Cup (6 Fl Oz)) and Mysore Masala Dosa (1 Piece)

 How to consume coffee with milk and sugar, mysore masala dosa without glucose spikes

-Consider using unsweetened almond milk or coconut milk instead of regular milk in your coffee.
-These alternatives generally have a lower impact on blood sugar.
+Use unsweetened almond milk or coconut milk in your coffee instead of regular milk to lower carbohydrate intake.

 Stay Hydrated